About

 How it is made

-The site is written by hand, in a plain text editor, by me.
+The site is written by hand, in a plain text editor, by me, usually at the small table above Hacı Recep's chandlery in Foça or at the kitchen table in Kadıköy.
 The typefaces are set in Libre Baskerville and Work Sans.
 There are no trackers, no analytics, no cookies.
-I do not know who reads this, and I have found that I prefer it that way.
+I do not know who reads this, and I have found, after years of wondering whether I should, that I prefer it that way.

 A note on language

 Most of what is published here was first thought or first spoken in Turkish.
 I translate with the assumption that a sentence has a grain, and that the translator's task is to follow the grain without pretending the wood is English.
-I make mistakes.
-When they are pointed out to me by a reader who knows better, I correct them, and I say so on the page.
+I leave a handful of Turkish words in place — reis, poyraz, meltem, kalafatçı, others — because the English equivalents are either longer or less true.
+A short glossary accompanies the notebook for readers who want one.

 Thank you for reading.